maurymarkowitz/101-BASIC-Computer-Games/NOTES.md

 * One curiosity of the LLMs is that they will randomly switch some logical comparisons found in IF lines.
 The most common is to replace `<>` with `=` and vice versa, but it will also switch `>` and `<=` and similar replacements.
 These are *very* easy to overlook, so it is the first thing to check for.
 It is likely there are some remaining logic problems in these listings as a result of missed replacements.

 * The LLMs understand the concept of line numbers, and that they have to be sequential.
-Periodically they will read the number incorrectly and then renumber all of the following lines to new, larger, values.
+Periodically they will read one of the numbers incorrectly and then renumber all of the following lines to new, larger, values.
 They will insist that they have not done this and no prompt appears to fix it.
 These can only be seen and fixed by hand, or by re-scanning a smaller clip of the original code.

 * DEC dialects initially used `\` as the statement separator, instead of the later and more common `:`.
 The LLMs love to "fix" that for you and convert it to the colon.
 Some programs, like BOMBER, use both, so there may be some that have been converted incorrectly here.
+They generally do understand it better if you tell it "this dialect uses \ to separate statements instead of :".

 * The LLMs all add or remove semicolons in `PRINT` statements seemingly at random, and these need to be checked.
 They have no effect on the running of the program, but the goal in this case is to exactly match the original source code, so look for these.